 A: Data loader is a data management tool that is generally used when you need to upload a large number of records (from 50k to 5 million).
 It’s also used for preventing data duplication, for exporting data when making a backup, and for saving numerous mapping files.

-11. Q: What can become the reason of data loss?
+11. Q: What can become the reason for data loss?

 A: Data can be lost in numerous cases, including deleted data by mistake, data loss as a result of issues during integration or data migration, as well as when making changes in picklist types, dates and times, checkboxes, and other alterations.